gwleuverink/bundle/docs/introduction.md

 <script src="/x-import/e52def31336c.min.js" type="module" data-module="alert" data-alias="ApexCharts"></script>
 ```

-### In depth
+### A bit more in depth

-In contrary to how an entire JavaScript app would be bundled at once, this package creates tiny bundles based on the props you pass to the `<x-import />` component.
+In contrary to how an entire JavaScript app would be bundled, this package creates tiny bundles usually only consisting of one module each, depending on the props you pass to the `<x-import />` component.

 Bun treats these bundles as being separate builds.
-This normally would cause collisions with reused tokens inside the window scope but this is countered by loading those bundles via a script tag with `type="module"`.
-This constraints the code to it's own scope and makes the script be deferred automatically.
+This normally would cause collisions with reused tokens inside the window scope.

+This is countered by loading those bundles via a script tag with `type="module"`.
+Which constraints the code to it's own module scope.

+A script tag with `type="module"` makes your script `defer` by default, so they are loaded in parallel & executed in order.

-When you use the `<x-import />` component Bundle constructs a small JS script containing your desired module & a tiny bit of code to expose the module on the page.
+When you use the `<x-import />` component Bundle constructs a small JS script that imports the desired module and exposes it on the page, along with the `_import` helper function.
 It then bundles the entire thing up and caches it in the `storage/bundle` directory.
 This is then either served over http or rendered inline.

-Being this constrained and relying on Bun for al the heavy lifting allows Bundle's code to be extremely thin.
+Being this constrained and relying on Bun for al the heavy lifting allows Bundle's code to be extremely thin and surprisingly well testable.

 <br />